Qiskit/qiskit-code-assistant-vscode/README.md

 You can find additional information about planning and future of Q-Studio [here](https://ibm.ent.box.com/notes/282598814468).

+## Q-Studio features

+### Errors highlight

+Below is a list of the syntactic and semantic errors detected by the extension:

+:white_check_mark: Not previously defined symbols.

+:white_check_mark: Duplicated symbol definition.

+:white_check_mark: Out of bound position in a register.

+:white_check_mark: Wrong type at measure operation.

+:white_check_mark: Wrong type at gate invocation.

+:white_check_mark: Wrong types in conditional sentences.

+:soon: Wrong number of arguments in a gate invocation.

 ## Installation

 TBD (documentation for the Microsoft Code market should be created)